trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 Similarly, to add modules to an existing dashboard, [customize the dashboard](/docs/ug/ui/create_dashboards#how-to-edit-a-dashboard) and follow the same steps as adding a module to new dashboard.

-Alternatively you can also add modules to an existing dashboard.
-For that ,from the list of [all dashboards](/docs/ug/ui/dashmod_intro#view-a-dashboardall-dashboards), click on the three lines on the right side against the dashboard you would like to add the module to and click Customize.
+Alternatively you can also navigate from the list of [all dashboards](/docs/ug/ui/dashmod_intro#view-a-dashboardall-dashboards), click on the [dashboard toolbar](/docs/ug/ui/dashmod_intro#dashboard-toolbars) against the dashboard you would like to add the module to and click Customize.

 ### How to Edit a Module